LHommeDeBat/QuantumServiceFaas/README.md

 - **file** Python-File that follows structure requirements
 - **name** Unique name of your quantum application
 - **dockerImage** (optional) Name of a docker image that contains the necessary runtime to execute your quantum application.
 By default a python runtime with pre-installed qiskit is used
-- **providerName** Name of an existung provider that should be used for deployment of the quantum-application as an Action
+- **providerName** Name of an existung openWhiskService that should be used for deployment of the quantum-application as an Action

 The quantum applicaton will be automatically deployed as an action to the submitted Provider (your OpenWhisk-Server-/CloudFunctions-Namespace).